-Are you craving the perfect dessert that’s bursting with bright, citrusy flavors and studded with juicy cherries?
-Are you a cheesecake fan?
-Look no further than this No-Bake Cherry Lemon Cheesecake.
-With its creamy, tangy filling and a vibrant cherry topping, this easy-to-make, no bake dessert is perfect for all of those juicy spring and summer cherries.
+Are you craving a perfect summer dessert that’s bursting with bright, citrusy flavors and studded with juicy cherries?
+Look no further than my No-Bake Cherry Lemon Cheesecake.
+With its creamy, tangy filling and a fresh fruit topping you’ll find that this is the absolute best easy no-bake cheesecake recipe to celebrate cherry season.

 A closeup of the dark cherries on top of the cherry lemon cheesecake

-There’s nothing I love more in a dessert than a tasty crust made from Graham crackers! (they’re just like digestive biscuits for my U.K. friends).
-Mostly, it’s my go-to crust over regular pie crust, even in desserts like my Summer Mango Pie or a classic English Banoffee Pie.
+There’s nothing I love more in a dessert than a crisp, buttery crust made from Graham crackers (which are just like digestive biscuits for my U.K. friends).
+It’s easily my go-to base over standard pastry, appearing in everything from my Summer Mango Pie to a classic English Banoffee Pie.

 A slice of no bake cherry lemon cheesecake on a white plate with a fork

-Since it’s cherry season, I love to simply toss the fresh cherries in a pan with sugar and cook them down slightly.
-This creates a perfect, syrupy cherry sauce that pairs beautifully with the creamy cheesecake filling.
-And it’s also fantastic on ice cream!
+Since it’s prime cherry season, I love to toss fresh, pitted cherries into a pan with a little sugar and let them simmer down.
+They release their natural juices to create a glossy, syrupy sauce that pairs beautifully with the lemon base.

 Cherry cheesecake from the side showing the Graham cracker crust and juicy cherry topping

-If you have any left, simply wrap the remaining in an airtight container.
-It will keep refrigerated for up to 5 days.
+If you have any slices left over, simply place them in an airtight container and keep them in the fridge.
+The cheesecake will stay fresh, firm, and delicious for up to 5 days.

 No Bake Cherry Lemon Cheesecake